Full-time Undergraduate Student Fees and Grant Info

 Refunds of Fees paid

-Students who officially withdraw from their course before 31st October (Semester 1) and before February 28th (Semester 2) will be refunded their semester fees less a 15% administrative charge.
+Students who officially withdraw from their course before 31st October (Semester 1) or before 29th February (Semester 2) will be refunded their semester fees less a 15% administrative charge.

 For eligible students, the grant is there to help with the various costs of participating in higher education.
 Students on part-time courses, access or foundation courses (in higher education institutions) and short courses are not eligible to apply for a student grant.